damianberlin001/hadoop-workshop/04-spark/README.md

 	trucksRawDF.write.json("/user/maria-dev/truckdata/truck-json")
 	```

 	Should you want to execute it a 2nd time, then you first have to delete the folder truck-json, otherwise the 2nd execution will throw an error.
-You can directly execute a shell command from Zeppelin, using the %sh directive.
+You can directly execute the remove from within Zeppelin, using the `%sh` directive.

 	```
 	%sh